 Alongside looking for collaborators, we actively seek places in and around Flagstaff and the greater region to sow seeds for low-maintenance vegetable, herb, pollinator, and wildlife gardens.
 These may include: residential yards, places of worship, vacant plots*, etc.

 If you’re interested in participating—in growing, sharing land, sharing market booth space, visiting, volunteering, or whatever else—please contact us below!

 Who We Are

-We are a group of young folk living near the San Francisco Peaks who care deeply about land, water, food, health, and our communities.
+We are a trio of young folk living near the San Francisco Peaks who care deeply about land, water, food, health, and our communities.